What Is Thumb Arthritis?

 A careful history will frequently alert the physician to suspect thumb arthritis.
 Inspection of the thumb will sometimes reveal a tender prominence at the base of the thumb that represents either inflammation of the joint or displacement of the thumb metacarpal.

 Your physician may press the thumb metacarpal firmly against the trapezium and move the joint as a diagnostic measure.
 This grind test usually produces pain symptoms and may produce a gritty sensation called joint crepitance.
-(Fig. 2: Grind test performed by your physician.)
+(Fig. 2)

 This represents bone contact against bone, which may also appear on an x-ray.